edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.3.md

 ----

-### 1. Instructor Do (40 minutes)
+### 1. Instructor Do (30 minutes)
 * Recap last class
 * Discuss CSS in more detail
+  + Concepts
     + box model
     + box-sizing
-  + positioning: absolute, relative, fixed, static
+    + block vs inline elements
+  + Styling
     + float
     + display: none vs visibility: hidden
     + clear
     + overflow
-  + z-index
     + width
     + margin
     + padding

-  + line-height - ideal line height ratios (1.5 times the height) http://www.pearsonified.com/typography/
+* show an image on the projector of what they need to code out in the student exercise

 ### 2. Student Do (20 minutes)

-Practice floats and box model
+Practice floats and box model margins / padding

 * Inside the repo make a new file called `floats.html` using terminal
+* Make another file called `floats.css`, reference this file in your `floats.html1 file
 * git push to github
 * Style the image on the projector
 * git push to github

 ### 3. Partner Do (10 minutes)

-* See if you and your partner did the same thing.
-If not work together.
+* Share your Github code with your partner
+* Take your partners code and validate it using https://validator.w3.org/#validate_by_input AND http://www.css-validator.org/#validate_by_input
+* Compare work and discuss with partner to see how similar your code is.
+If not the same, work together to make it the same and valid and discuss.

-### 4. Instructor Do (10 minutes)
+### 4. Instructor Do (15 minutes)

-* confirm no one has questions
+* Discuss CSS positioning
+    + absolute, relative, fixed, static
+    + z-index

-* give another example on the projector for the kids to code
+* give another example on the projector for the students to code

 ### 5. Student Do (20 minutes)

 Practice positioning

 * Inside the repo make a new file called `positioning.html` using terminal
+* Make another file called `positioning.css`, reference this file in your `positioning.html1 file
 * git push to github
 * Style the image on the projector
 * git push to github

 ### 6. Partner Do (10 minutes)

-* See if you and your partner did the same thing.
-If not work together.
+* Share your Github code with your partner
+* Take your partners code and validate it using https://validator.w3.org/#validate_by_input AND http://www.css-validator.org/#validate_by_input
+* Compare work and discuss with partner to see how similar your code is.
+If not the same, work together to make it the same and valid and discuss.

 ----
 Break (15 minutes)
 ----

-125 minutes
+130 minutes

 ### 7. Instructor Do (20 minutes)